twbs/bootstrap/site/content/docs/5.1/components/modal.md

 ### Modal components

 Below is a _static_ modal example (meaning its `position` and `display` have been overridden).
-Included are the modal header, modal body (required for `padding`), and modal footer (optional).
+The modal header, modal body (required for `padding`), and modal footer (optional) are included.
 We ask that you include modal headers with dismiss actions whenever possible, or provide another explicit dismiss action.

 <div class="bd-example bg-light">
   <div class="modal position-static d-block" tabindex="-1">